Hair Health . Symptoms guide

 Why test thyroid and iron too?

 They influence the speed of loss and the response to treatment.
-Correcting a deficiency makes finasteride and minoxidil work more reliably.
+Thyroid and iron issues add a layer of shedding on top of the recession, rather than altering the genetic process itself.
+Correcting a deficiency makes finasteride and minoxidil (off-licence for androgenetic alopecia, prescribed by clinician decision) work more reliably.

 Related symptoms